 The key is to ensure “cell phone use” guidelines are in place and clearly communicated to all staff.
 This should be part of the employee orientation plan.

 You could, for instance, implement a “phone glance” policy.
-Employees should only infrequently glance at their phones to check for important messages from co-workers or managers, but not for using social networks.
-Social networking can be deferred to off-time such as breaks, lunch, etc.
+Employees should only infrequently glance at their phones to check for important messages from loved ones, co-workers or managers, but not for using social networking, playing games or chatting/texting friends.
+Such cell phone use can be deferred to off-time such as breaks, lunch, etc.

-Staff training consisting of role playing games is an approach worth investigating to help staff grasp your expectations and their reasons.
-Such games, when delivered appropriately, can help synthesize such policies in an organization in a fun way.
+Staff training consisting of role-playing games is an approach worth investigating to help staff grasp and understand your expectations.
+Such games, when delivered and executed appropriately, can help synthesize such policies in a fun way.

-As business owners and managers, it’s our job to make staff understand that a customer can not be effectively tended to when the focused on his/her phone.
+As business owners and managers, it’s our job to help staff understand that a customer can’t be effectively tended to when they’re focused on his/her phone.
 And if no customers are waiting or present?
 Some other tasks that benefit the business or future customers can always be identified and tackled.